openebs-archive/openebs-docs/docs/setupstoragepools.md

 ---
 ```

 **Note:** You can specify maximum and minimum number of cStor pool in the above yaml file.
-If there is no *minPools* specified, it will create Single cStor pool by default.
+If there is no *minPools* specified, it will create Single cStor pool by default. maxPool is the desired no of  pools that should be created on nodes.
+Also make sure that , *maxPools* count should be equal or less than the total number of Nodes in the cluster.

 #### **Limitations**: